ogradyc01/GoldenCheetah/Special-Topics_SearchFilter.md

 * Duration fields and values - always have to be provided in "seconds" in a query.
 * Date and Time fields - are currently not supported in the queries - for some needs you may use 'Date Ranges' instead
 * Some technical fields are also not supported - when you enter such a field with the 'Column Chooser' you will get a 'syntax error' e.g. "field not known".
 * Syntax errors - when a query is invalid, the query input field text color changes to "red".
-By clicking at any part of the query text with your mouse and waiting a short moment, an error text will appear - telling you why GoldenCheetah failed to parse your query.
+By clicking at any part of the query text with your mouse and waiting a short moment, an error text will appear, telling you why GoldenCheetah failed to parse your query.

 BACK: [Special Topics: Overview] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Special-Topics_Overview)